frou/yt2pod/README.md

 Main configuration is done using [a JSON file][egcfg].

-Configuration for each ("show") includes:
+Configuration for each podcast includes:

 * `yt_channel` is either the YouTube channel's Username or its ID (a 24-character string starting "UC").